-in the discussions.
-The Minister for the Interior, Gordon Freeth, was responsible for the Cabinet Submission regarding the gift.
-This submission considered two options-a set of ornamental fountains or a 'lofty tower rising from the waters of the lake which could contain bells or a clock and chimes which could focus attention on the future Parliamentary buildings.'41
+Subsequent to this announcement, there were discussions between the British and Australian Governments about what form the gift would take, with Prime Minister Menzies playing a lead role in the discussions.
+The Minister for the Interior, Gordon Freeth, was responsible for the Cabinet submission regarding the gift.
+This submission considered two options-a set of ornamental fountains or a 'lofty tower rising from the waters of the lake which could contain bells or a clock and chimes which could focus attention on the future Parliamentary buildings.'

-The submission seemed to favour a tower rather than fountains as the Cabinet decided on 5 June 1963 that the gift should be a carillon and bell tower (the latter to house the carillon, although the name carillon has subsequently been used to refer to both components).
-While the ornamental and tourism aspects of the Carillon proposal were recognised by Cabinet, the primacy of the bells themselves were emphasised.42
+The submission seemed to favour a tower rather than fountains, as the Cabinet decided on 5 June 1963 that the gift should be a carillon and bell tower (the latter to house the carillon, although the name carillon has subsequently been used to refer to both components).
+While the ornamental and tourism aspects of the Carillon proposal were recognised by Cabinet, the primacy of the bells themselves was emphasised.